taocpp/PEGTL/doc/Parse-Tree.md

 };
 ```

 The name is the demangled name of the rule.
-By default all nodes (except the root node) can provide the content that matched, i.e. the part of the input that a rule matched on.
-You only need to check has_content() if you also used remove_content() in your transform methods.
+By default all nodes (except the root node) can provide the content that matched, i.e. the part of the input that the rule the node was created for matched.
+You only need to check `has_content()` if you previously used `remove_content()` in your transform methods.

 See the [`parse_tree.cpp`](https://github.com/taocpp/PEGTL/blob/master/src/example/pegtl/parse_tree.cpp)-example for more information how to output (or otherwise use) the nodes.